WihanvanderHeever/WihanvanderHeever/README.md

 # About Me:
 Data Scientist and Ideation Enthusiast 💡<br><br>

+I specialize in bringing elegance and efficiency to complex systems, whether that means automating reports across industries, integrating LLMs into structured data environments, or developing modular AI-driven dashboards from scratch.

+My work sits at the intersection of statistical rigour, practical innovation, and human-centered design.
+I’m passionate about building tools that empower others to think clearly, act decisively, and scale sustainably.
+Currently, I’m exploring the frontiers of sentiment analysis and greenwashing detection while leading AI adoption at [Novus3](https://novus3.co.za/).

-PhD Candidate at the [CCDS](https://www.ntu.edu.sg/computing) of Nanyang Technological University and proud member of the [SenticNet](https://sentic.net/) team
+PhD Candidate in Explainable AI en sentiment analysis in ESG at the [CCDS](https://www.ntu.edu.sg/computing) of Nanyang Technological University and proud member of the [SenticNet](https://sentic.net/) team.

 ## Socials: